-Appointed a Director of the Company in December 1999, he is also Group Finance Director of National Grid.
+Appointed a Director of the Company in October 2000, he is also Group Finance Director of National Grid and a Director of National Grid Gas.
 Previously he had been Executive Director, Finance of Lattice Group since its demerger from BG Group plc in 2000.
 Prior to this, he was Treasurer of BG Group plc having joined British Gas plc in 1994.
 A Chartered Accountant, he worked in private practice in the City of London until 1983.
 He then joined Shell International Petroleum Company, occupying a number of finance management roles, including seven years in Africa and the Far East.
 Steve is also a Non-executive Director of Compass Group plc.